frederic-perez/AmE-dictionary/data/idioms.md

 __make no bones about something__ :two: To say clearly what you think or feel about something.
 __make strides__ :two: To make progress towards a goal. _Medical science has made great strides in tackling infertility._ _The GOP nominee will need to make huge strides with Latino voters._
 __make the best of a bad bargain__ To deal with and create the best possible outcome of a bad, unfortunate, or unpleasant situation or set of circumstances. _I know this data entry job isn’t what you wanted for a career, but for the time being, try and make the best of a bad bargain._
+__make the welkin ring__ To make a very loud, reverberating sound or noise. (“Welkin” is an archaic or literary word for the skies or the heavens, only used in contemporary English as a part of this phrase.) _The candidate’s speech was drowned out as the crowd made the welkin ring with their cheers._
 __make the world go round__ :dart: To be of critical or integral importance to the ordinary operation of life or the world at large.
 (Sometimes used hyperbolically.) _I tell you, coffee made the world go round when I was in grad school!_
 __make up one’s mind__ :three: To make a decision. _Too much love will kill you if you can’t make up your mind._ _“The time to make up your mind about people is never.” — The Philadelphia Story_
 __make up__ __8__ _v_ To compensate for a previous discrepancy or transgression. _I’m sorry I missed your game.
 How about I make it up to you with some ice cream?_ _I hope this makes up for last time._
 __make waves__ :four: (making waves) Cause a disturbance or controversy. _We’ve finally settled our differences, so please don’t make waves._ This expression alludes to causing turbulence in the water.
+__man the fort__ To mind or take charge of a location during the time in which it is unattended by another. _Don’t worry, honey, I’ll man the fort at home until you get back from the grocery store._
+__man up__ To deal with something in a more brave, stoic, or masculine way than one has done so hitherto.
+(Usually used imperatively.) _It’s just a tiny scratch!
+You need to man up and quit crying about it._
+__many happy returns of the day__ I wish you a very happy birthday and many more like it in the future. _Hey Jack, many happy returns of the day!
+Are you going to do anything special to celebrate the occasion?_
+__march to (the beat of) a different drum__ To do something, act, or behave in a manner that does not conform to the standard, prevalent, or popular societal norm. _My brother’s eschewed the idea of a full-time career and has had every oddball job you could think of, but then he’s always been happy marching to the beat of a different drum._
 __Marie Celeste__ A place, location, or high-occupancy vehicle (especially a ship) that is inexplicably deserted or abandoned.
 An allusion to the Mary Celeste, an American merchant brigantine that was discovered floating off the Azores Islands in 1872 with no one on board and still in seaworthy condition. _We came upon a house in the woods, empty as the Marie Celeste, but left otherwise untouched._
 __mark__ _n_ A dupe; a victim selected for a theft or a swindle.
 __marry above (one’s) station__ To marry someone who is of a higher social class or standing than oneself. _A: “I hear that the local fishmonger’s daughter is betrothed to a rich foreign lawyer!”
 B: “My word, she’s certainly marrying above her station, isn’t she?”_